 Many brands use an omnichannel approach to engage their customers across channels.
 Establishing a cohesive brand across hundreds of channels can present a huge challenge for product marketers.
 With PIM, managing physical and digital product content for each channel is much more manageable.
-PIM system administrators can assign assets to a hierarchy of catalogues which can be matched with campaigns.
+PIM system administrators can assign assets to a hierarchy of catalogs which can be matched with campaigns.
 PIM also enables product marketers to make on-demand changes and launch new content quickly.

 Normally, salespeople have to wait for product and marketing teams to provide them with the necessary sales materials.
 These presentations are usually geared towards the average consumer instead of targeting specific prospects.
 With PIM, sales reps can choose from approved product information and design a customised sales proposal.
-All the salesperson has to do is select a template, products and the pricing structure they feel is a good fit for their prospect.
+All the salesperson has to do is select a template, products, and the pricing structure they feel is a good fit for their prospect.

-Centralised Product Information
+Centralized Product Information

 You Need to Use PIM If You're...

 A PIM helps modify and refresh hundreds of campaigns across multiple channels as soon as new product data arrives.
 Marketers can also collaborate with translation agencies to automatically translate product information as they open new global markets.
 What's more, all stakeholders can use the PIM system simultaneously, which streamlines workflows.
-Teams can begin working on new product messaging before a product is officially released so it can be finalised, updated in appropriate catalogues and ready to go before launch day.
+Teams can begin working on new product messaging before a product is officially released so it can be finalized, updated in appropriate catalogs, and ready to go before launch day.

 How PIM Works

-PIM solutions integrate data from ERPs, CRMs and nearly every other product-related business platform you can think of.
+PIM solutions integrate data from ERPs, CRMs, and nearly every other product-related business platform you can think of.
 Once integrated, shared data is processed and de-duped.
 All of this happens simultaneously, eliminating the need to enter or update any data manually, reducing the potential for redundancy and error.

 PIM and Your eCommerce Business

-Magento Commerce is a comprehensive eCommerce solution which supports many B2B and B2C businesses and has been recognised as an industry leader by Forrester and Gartner.
+Magento Commerce is a comprehensive eCommerce solution which supports many B2B and B2C businesses and has been recognized as an industry leader by Forrester and Gartner.
 IT integrates with most ERP systems and maintains partnerships with Akeneo and Jasper, powerful PIM platforms which enables a seamless flow of eCommerce data across your commerce systems.
 Magento Commerce is also partnered with trusted consulting and technology brands to address your businesses particular needs.

 Try a free demo of Magento Commerce today to experience this seamless systems integration first-hand.